-Once paternity is established, both parents will be on equal footing before the court.
-Neither the father nor mother will be given any preference, and the court will award custody based on the child’s best interests.
+Once paternity is established, both parents will maintain equal rights before the court.
+Neither the father nor the mother will be given any preference, and the court will award custody based on the best interest of the child’s interests.

 - Each parent’s relationship with the child